COVID-19 Vaccines

 Source: CDC: Why Children and Teens Should Get Vaccinated Against COVID-19

 Non-severe side effects may be experienced following vaccination.
-The most commonly reported side effects have been pain and swelling at the injection site.
+The most reported side effects have been pain and swelling at the injection site.
 Other common side effects include tiredness and headache.
-Similar to young adults, some adolescents have experienced fever, chills, muscle aches and joint pain, which may be more common after the second dose.
+Like young adults, some adolescents have experienced fever, chills, muscle aches and joint pain, which may be more common after the second dose.
 These effects are short-lived and most resolve within one to two days.

 Source: American Academy of Pediatrics: COVID-19 Vaccine FAQ